JakeRoggenbuck/RedoxQL/README.md

 #### src
 The src (`./src`) directory is where the Rust code goes.
 This gets called by the code in the lstore module.

+`system.rs` - all the functions and structs related to getting information from the system machine `database.rs` - the database struct and the related functions

 ## Testing

 #### Rust testing